DeusEge/CPS-Limiter/README.md

 ## Download CPS Limiter

-I was too lazy to upload the app on our but you can download it this way.
+I was too lazy to upload the app on AUR but you can download it this way.

 ```bash
 mkdir /tmp/cps-limiter-build